Hello! And welcome to our Illustrated Guide on How To remove grass / clear sod for a garden or flower bed using a shovel, by hand.

 Other Methods to Remove Grass

 Still need some other ideas for your grass removal project?
 Check out OUR 5 WAYS TO REMOVE GRASS FOR A GARDEN OR FLOWER BED.
-Good luck with your project & let us know how you make out!

 Recent Posts